 Jalan Masuk is a dive site in Bunaken National Park south of Bunaken Island.
 The dive site is located between the Lekuan 2 and Lekuan 3 site near the entrance of the part.
-Jalan Masuk is Indonesia for entrance, and you can see the dive site it’s at the entrance of the passage for the island.
+Jalan Masuk is Indonesian for entrance, and you can see the dive site it’s at the entrance of the passage for the island.

 The dive is a vertical wall with plating and encrusting corals on the sides, and hardy corals on the reef tops.
 At times you can have quite strong currents through this channel and you can notice this because many of the plating corals have taken on an encrusting form sticking close to the reef wall.

 There are also some nice Acropora colonies jutting off the side of the wall, and I was able to photograph one coral that has a perfect example of a strong solid base.
 Acropora corals, in particular, will focus most of their energy on creating a thick base able to hold up the weight of the colony before spending energy to branch or plate.

 Some of the corals which really stood out to me on this dive were the Mycedium corals.
 Mycedium corals are found in every color imaginable and make great photography subjects.
 Mycedium is distinguishable by their inclined cup-shaped corallites that always face away from the center of the colony and corallites are between 5 and 15 millimeters in diameter depending on the species.

 We found a few large colonies of Mycedium sprawled out along the rock wall and was able to photograph two of the common species Mycedium robokaki and Mycedium elephantotus next to each other showing the distinct difference in corallite size.

 Along the side of the reef wall, we found quite a high diversity of corals species, honestly more than we could count!